Texas Tier II Reporting

 There are 3 main reporting requirements for Texas:

-• Annual Reports – can be started on November 1st of each year but cannot be submitted until January 1st.
-The report is due March 1.
+- Annual Reports (the Tier II report) – can be started on November 1st of each year but cannot be submitted until January 1st.
+The report is due March 1 and covers hazardous material information from the previous calendar year.

-• Initial Reports – these must be filed when a new hazardous chemical is brought onsite that is over the threshold.
-Or a new facility with hazardous chemicals has come online.
+- Initial Reports – An Initial Report must be filed when a new hazardous chemical is brought onsite that is over the threshold, including when a new facility with hazardous chemicals has begun operating.
 An initial report must be submitted within 90 days of the change, unless the facility uses Ammonium Nitrate in fertilizer, in which case that facility is required to submit an initial report within 72 hours.

-• Updated Reports – file an updated report when there is a significant change from the previous report.
+- Update Reports – An Update Report should be filed when there is a significant change from the previously filed report, such as chemical inventory changes or contact changes.
 This report should be filed within 90 days of the change.
-Unless ammonium nitrate is involved, in which case it must be submitted within 72 hours.
+If ammonium nitrate is involved, it must be submitted within 72 hours.

 Tips for Effective Tier II Reporting